Nucleon Short-Range Correlations and High-Momentum Dynamics: Implications on the Equation of State of Dense Matter: Nucleon Momentum Distribution with a HMT in Nuclear Matter

 It is worth commenting on the uncertainties associated with the HMT fractions, particularly in PNM.
 While various many-body approaches consistently predict the qualitative effects of SRCs on the HMT in agreement with experimental observations, the predicted magnitude of the HMT depends on both the model and the nuclear interaction employed.
 For instance, SCGF calculations using the AV18 interaction yield an HMT fraction of (11-13)\% for SNM at saturation density $\rho_0$\cite{Rio09,Rio14}.
 In contrast, recent BHF results span a wider range, from roughly 10\% with the N$^3$LO450 interaction to over 20\% with AV18, Paris, or Nij93 interactions\cite{ZHLi16PRC}, whereas variational Monte Carlo (VMC) calculations for $^{12}$C indicate an HMT of about 21\% in SNM\cite{Wir14}; see FIG.\,\ref{fig_Wir-nk} for the predictions.
 Direct experimental information on the isospin dependence of the HMT remains scarce.
 As discussed earlier, np SRC pairs occur roughly 18-20 times more frequently than pp pairs\cite{Hen14,Sub08}, leading to an estimated HMT in PNM of approximately 1-2\%\cite{Hen15a}.
 However, some theoretical studies, such as SCGF calculations, suggest a significantly larger HMT in PNM, around 4-5\%\cite{Rio09,Rio14}.
 This uncertainty in the HMT magnitude for PNM affects certain quantitative predictions in model calculations.
 Future calculations of the HMT in PNM using the same models and interactions applied to the PNM EOS are highly desirable to improve accuracy.
 A better understanding of the HMT in PNM is crucial.
 For example, in addition to the HMT-exp parameter set described in the above, the HMT-SCGF parameter set is estimated as $x_{\rm{SNM}}^{\rm{HMT}}\approx12\%$, $x_{\rm{PNM}}^{\rm{HMT}}\approx4\%$, $\phi_0\approx1.49$, $\phi_1\approx-0.25$, $C_0\approx0.121$ and $C_1\approx-0.01$\cite{Cai16b}.
+Overall, the fraction of HMT nucleons in SNM is generally expected to exceed about 12\%, whereas in PNM it is much smaller, typically $\lesssim 5\%$.
+In astrophysical processes such as core collapse supernovae, where matter spans a wide range of proton fractions $x_{\rm p}$ (or equivalently isospin asymmetries $\delta$), the impact of SRC-HMT components may therefore exhibit non-trivial and composition-dependent features, warranting more detailed and systematic investigations.
 We will use these HMT sets (namely the HMT-exp and HMT-SCGF) in the following discussions.